-Emotional eating is a general term for a type of disordered eating that’s characterized by obsessive thinking about food and unwanted, compulsive eating.
-The behavior is often a response to psychological stressors, especially those related to dietary control.
-Binge eating disorder (BED) is one form of emotional eating that’s defined by specific diagnostic criteria.
+Emotional eating is a general term for a type of disordered eating.
+It’s characterized by obsessive thinking about food and unwanted, compulsive eating.
+The behavior is often a response to psychological stressors.
+Especially those related to dietary control.
+Binge eating disorder (BED) is one form of emotional eating defined by specific criteria.

-Behavior that meets some, but not all of the diagnostic criteria is still a significant indication of disordered emotional eating that would indicate a need for further evaluation and treatment by an eating disorder specialist.
+Behavior that meets some, but not all the diagnostic criteria is still a big sign of emotional eating.
+It still shows a need for evaluation and treatment by an eating disorder specialist.

 What signs or symptoms can help me identify an emotional eater?

 Binge eating disorder is the most common of all eating disorders.
 But, it can be very difficult to spot in a routine medical evaluation.
 There are three main reasons for this: